delta-12/LaserTag/README.md

    )
    ```

+### Cppcheck

+Perform static analyis with Cppcheck by running

+`idf.py cppcheck`

+This will generate a report named `cppcheck_report.xml` in the project's build directory.

 ### Docker

 If you do not wish to install ESP-IDF, the ESP-IDF Docker Image can be used instead.
 This may also be suitable for environments in which it is diffcult to install or use ESP-IDF.
 Obviously, Docker is required for this approach.
 For instructions to setup Docker, see [https://www.docker.com/get-started/](https://www.docker.com/get-started/).